-Of those residents who responded in the 2006 survey,70% had power boats.
+Of those residents who responded in the 2006 survey, 70% had power boats.
 Based on the estimate of property owners, this equals 206 power boats.
 Of those, 66% are greater than 25 HP.
 On August 2, 2017, OLLA volunteers performed an informational shoreline count of water craft and found 646 boats of all kinds.
 Of this total, 274 were power boats and 22 were in operation at 2 p.m.
 Sailboats numbered 29 but many were no doubt on shore or in storage.
 The balance were canoes, kayaks and paddle boards.
 The informational 2017 count, while providing an approximate assessment, included boats at commercial establishments so this represents an addition number not included in the 2006 resident survey.

-There are few studies which identify the effect on water quality by boat traffic but Michalski and Usher concluded that the pollution from boat traffic was minimal compared to other sources.
+There are few studies which identify the effect on water quality by boat traffic but Michalski and Usher2 concluded that the pollution from boat traffic was minimal compared to other sources.

-Robina Duermeyer, in a 1998 Carleton University thesis on Otter Lake recreational power boat use, reported that Volatile Organic Compounds (arising from boat fuel use) did not persist for long in the water and that they were dissipating faster than they accumulate over time.
+Robina Duermeyer, in a 1998 Carleton University thesis on Otter Lake recreational power boat use,27 reported that Volatile Organic Compounds (arising from boat fuel use) did not persist for long in the water and that they were dissipating faster than they accumulate over time.
 She noted that there were approximately 30 power boats operating on the lake during a typical long weekend.

-In some municipalities in Ontario a calculation of "Recreational Capacity" is used to assess development capacity for a lake.
-Similar to the calculation planners use to determine how much park space is required for cities, municipalities can estimate how much lake area is suitable for the number of lake users.
-This serves as a "social density filter" which accounts for environmental as well as social pressures.
+27 Contamination by Marine Engines in Otter Lake, Duermeyer Honours Thesis, Carleton University 1998 filter" which accounts for environmental as well as social pressures.
 Seguin Township has used such a system for several years and applies a factor of 1.62 ha per residential user.
 Using such a formula would allow for 359 residence units on Otter Lake.
 Including cottages, permanent homes and trailer park residents there are 490 residential units, exceeding the maximum by 36% using this form of calculation.
 While this type of assessment is quite subjective, it is easy to calculate and accounts for a range of factors including social pressures.
-Hutchinson suggests it is one tool that planners can use in a holistic approach to lake planning.
+Hutchinson26 suggests it is one tool that planners can use in a holistic approach to lake planning.